-Article 3.6 of the Constitution requires one third of all Directors, or if their number is not a multiple of three, then the number nearest one-third, to retire at each annual general meeting.
-The Director(s) to retire under article 3.6 of the Constitution are those who have held office the longest since last being elected or appointed.
+Article 3.6 of the Constitution requires one third of all Directors, or if their number is a not a multiple of three, then the number nearest one-third to retire at each annual general meeting.
+Mr Stuart Gale has advised that he will retire from the Board at the end of the Meeting and will seek re-election in accordance with Resolution 3.